Skip to main content

 Outlook

 Reaching 5.7 per cent of GDP requires continued strong FDI inflows combined with sustained GDP growth.
-With FDI stock-to-GDP already at approximately 4.8 per cent, the remaining 0.9 percentage point gap is achievable through the current trajectory of USD 12 to 15 billion in annual inflows.
-The pipeline of committed investments — including those announced at the Future Investment Initiative conferences — suggests a robust medium-term outlook.
+With the official KPI at 2.8 per cent in 2025, the remaining gap is 2.9 percentage points.
+The pipeline of committed investments — including those announced at the Future Investment Initiative conferences — suggests a robust medium-term outlook, but the KPI is no longer cleanly “on track” unless inflows accelerate relative to nominal GDP.

 The principal risks include global investment sentiment deterioration, competition from other regional investment destinations (particularly the UAE as shown in the FDI GCC benchmark), and execution challenges in the special economic zones.
 However, Saudi Arabia’s scale advantage, growing domestic market, and unique investment opportunities in giga-projects and new sectors provide differentiated attractions.
 The Vanderbilt Portfolio projects FDI stock-to-GDP of 5.2 to 6.0 per cent by 2030, suggesting the target is achievable with sustained momentum.